govhealth/PostpartumTOC/input/pagecontent/glossary.md

       <tr>
          <td>Drug Class Allergy Intolerance</td>
          <td>
             Pharmacologic category for an agent believed to cause a harmful or undesired physiologic response following exposure.
+[USCDI]
          </td>
       </tr>
       <tr>
          <td>Medication Allergy Intolerance</td>
          <td>
             Pharmacologic agent believed to cause a harmful or undesired physiologic response following exposure.
+[USCDI]
          </td>
       </tr>
       <tr>
          <td>Non-Medication Allergy Intolerance</td>
          <td>
             Non-pharmacologic agent believed to cause a harmful or undesired physiologic response following exposure. <br><br> Examples include but are not limited to latex, eggs, pollen, and peanuts.
+[USCDI]
          </td>
       </tr>
             <tr>
          <td>Care Team Member Name</td>
          <td>
-            Identifying characteristics of the person who participates or is expected to participate in the care of a patient.
+            Name of the person who participates or is expected to participate in the care of a patient.
+[USCDI]
          </td>
       </tr>
             <tr>
          <td>Care Team Member Role</td>
          <td>
             Responsibility of an individual within the care team.
 Examples include but are not limited to primary care physician and caregiver.
+[USCDI]
          </td>
       </tr>
             <tr>